-ABC helps caregivers provide nurturing care and engage in positive parent-child interaction.
+Attachment and Biobehavioral Catch-Up (ABC) helps caregivers provide nurturing care and engage in positive parent-child interaction.
 ABC supports caregivers in reading children’s cues in order to provide a responsive, predictable environment to enhance children’s behavioral and regulatory capabilities.
 ABC offers two programs: one for infants and one for toddlers.
-See www.ABCintervention.org for details.

 What is the model’s approach to providing home visiting services?

 Home visits take place weekly.
 Services are provided for 10 weeks.
 For the infant program, ABC requires families to enroll when the child is between 6 and 24 months old.
 For the toddler program, ABC requires families to enroll when the child is between 24 and 48 months old.

 ABC’s target population includes the following:

 - Families with a history of child abuse or neglect/involvement with child welfare system

 - Families who consider their child to be growing up in a challenging environment

 - Children experiencing a caregiving transition (e.g., foster care placement, adoption)

 ABC was implemented by 120 home visitors in 2019.
 Home visitor education recommendations and requirements are determined by local agencies.
 There are no requirements for home visitor caseload limits.